-1. Blood sugar assessments that may identify hypoglycemia which is common in patients with depression and anxiety-glucose, insulin, and A1c.
+- Blood sugar assessments may identify hypoglycemia which is common in patients with depression and anxiety-glucose, insulin, and A1c.

-8. Hormone function tests-thyroid, testosterone, estrogen, and progesterone.
-Hormones have profound regulating effects in the body, and any disruption can cause various psychological problems.
+- Hormone function tests-thyroid, testosterone, estrogen, and progesterone.
+Hormones have profound regulating effects on the body, and any disruption can cause various psychological problems.

 Any treatment plan should be a collaborative effort between you and your trusted physician.
 All medications, diet and lifestyle modifications, and nutritional supplements should be taken into consideration and evaluated to create a personalized protocol that meets individual needs.
 Physiology and psychology are not independent of one another, they are intricately linked and influence each other to maintain a healthy body and mind.

 In my years of experience working with clients and customers, these are the most effective recommendations I can give anyone who is besieged with a mood disorder:

 - Spend time in nature and get some sunshine.
 Being in nature has a calming and balancing effect on the body and mind, and sunlight increases vitamin D and serotonin levels, which are needed to combat depression.

 - Get enough sleep (seven hours minimum).
 Without sleep, our bodies can’t complete necessary restorative functions in the brain and central nervous system.

 - Change stressful thought patterns and incorporate relaxations techniques.
 Working with a counselor trained in Cognitive Behavioral Therapy can be very effective.
 I recommend practicing some form of meditation (mindfulness) and yoga.
 These are powerful tools that can have a profound effect on the stress response.